arunkpv/vsd-hdp/docs/Day_22.md

   - Short Channel Effects
     - WHen device size reduces, the drain field starts to penetrate into the channel and thus reducing the controlling effect of the Gate terminal voltage on the Drain current.

+  - Nowadays, the Source/Drain Extension is used to mitigate the effects of SCE.

 | ![5a_LDD_Formation](/docs/images/16Mask_CMOS_Process/5a_LDD_Formation.png) | ![5b_LDD_Formation](/docs/images/16Mask_CMOS_Process/5b_LDD_Formation.png) |
 |:---|:---|